Release date: 2/7/2019

-STATESVILLE, NC – The Farm Credit Associations of NC announce Brandon Batten as the recipient of the 2017 Innovative Farmer of the Year Award given by The Tobacco Farm Life Museum.
+STATESVILLE, NC – The Farm Credit Associations of NC announce Joshua Warren Phillips as the recipient of the 2019 Innovative Farmer of the Year Award presented at The Tobacco Farm Life Museum’s breakfast with the commissioner.

 The CEOs of AgCarolina Farm Credit, Cape Fear Farm Credit, and Carolina Farm Credit are Dave Corum, Brad Cornelius, and Vance Dalton respectively.
-They issued the following joint statement regarding Brandon Batten: “It is an honor to be able to recognize Brandon Batten as the 2017 Innovative Young Farmer of the Year.
-We admire the leadership and value-based approach he takes with his family, in his role as a professional in the field of agriculture, and as he makes a positive impact on his community.
-We congratulate Brandon for this award and look forward to his achievements in the future.”
+They issued the following joint statement regarding Phillips: “It is an honor to be able to recognize Joshua Warren Phillips as the 2019 Innovative Young Farmer of the Year.
+We admire the leadership and value-based approach Joshua takes with his family, as a professional in the field of agriculture, and as a leader in his community.
+We congratulate Joshua and his family for this award and look forward to their achievements in the future.”

 Carolina Farm Credit is a stockholder-owned cooperative providing financing to full and part-time farmers and agricultural-related businesses and also provides financing for the construction and purchase of homes in 54 counties through 32 branch offices.
 Other financial services available are credit life insurance, appraisal services, leasing programs and financial planning.